MichelleGri/la-boulangerie/README.md

 #### Company History

 A ‘Company History’ page can be included to provide more information about the company’s history – how it all began and its evolution.
-This may include a section about the company values, its involvement in the community, and the sourcing of its ingredients.
+This may include a section about the company values, its involvement in the community, and sourcing of its ingredients.

 #### Cake Orders